Recipes from professional Chef Tallyrand:

 the oven to 180ºC

-banana just large enough to push a garlic clove
+just large enough to push a garlic clove in

 a garlic clove through each slit

-onto a baking tray and drizzle with ‘extra virgin
+onto a baking tray and drizzle with extra virgin olive

-onto the middle tray of the oven, bake for approx.
+onto the middle tray of the oven, bake for approximately

 with toast and maple syrup